 Discovery Digital Networks concluded the using captions on videos only boosts viewership and overall SEO.
 Its study showed that the addition of captions after two weeks increased video views by 13.5% and 7.5% all time.
 Moreover, these added captions could be indexed via YouTube Search and Google, adding to the videos chances of having improvement in its overall SEO.
 With the cost effectiveness, it has become a no-brainer to make captioning a part of the video viewing experience.

-Captioning also helps the advertiser seem like a “nice guy”!
+Captioning in advertising also helps the advertiser seem like a “nice guy”!
 With the hearing impaired community at 10% in the United States and over 5% of the total global population, it is important to advertise even to people who cannot hear.
 Be inclusive!
 Spend a few extra bucks and help caption for people who cannot benefit from the sound of a video advertisement.

 Captioning also makes your video more accessible for people who are not hearing impaired!
 Imagine being on a crowded bus, or with your sleeping child, or like some of us, in the office cubicle, or in a long line at the department of motor vehicles.
 It matters less where you are, but if you are around other people, you want to keep your video viewing private.